 Don’t Rush Dinner

 Italians are happy to sit down and eat for hours.
 Actually in Italy when you reserve a table, you basically get to keep it the entire night.
-No one will rush you or bring the check to you without you having asked for it, so, therefore, don’t rush dinner, take your time and savor it.
+No one will rush you or bring the check to you without you having asked for it, so, therefore, don’t rush dinner, take your time and savor it with a US trademark registration.